Romanian leu: First leu: 1867–1947

-Second leu: 1947–1952
+Second leu (ROS): 1947–1952

-A revaluation ("Great stabilization", marea stabilizare) took place on 15 August 1947, replacing the old leu at a rate of 20,000 old lei = 1 new leu.
+A revaluation ("Great stabilization", marea stabilizare) took place on 15 August 1947, replacing the old leu at a rate of 20,000 old lei = 1 stabilized leu.
 No advance warning was given and there were limits for the sums to be converted in the new currency: 5 million old lei for farmers and 3 million old lei for workers and pensioners.

-Out of the 48.5 billion old lei in circulation, only around half were changed to new lei.
+Out of the 48.5 billion old lei in circulation, only around half were changed to stabilized lei.
 The most affected was the middle and upper classes, who were later also affected by the nationalization of 1948.
 At the time of its introduction, 150 new lei equalled 1 US dollar.